 Adjustment of Principal Payments.
-The principal payment schedule set forth above reflects certain estimates of the Corporation with respect to the likely interest rates of the winning bid and the premium contained in the winning bid.
-The Corporation reserves the right to change the principal payment schedule set forth above after the determination of the winning bidder, by adjusting one or more of the principal payments of the Bonds in increments of \$5,000, as determined in the sole discretion of the Corporation.
-Any such adjustment of principal payments on the Bonds shall be based on the schedule of principal payments provided by the Corporation to be used as the basis of bids for the Bonds.
-Any such adjustment will not change the average per Bond dollar amount of underwriter's discount.
+The principal amounts, set forth in this Official Notice of Sale reflect certain estimates of the City with respect to the likely interest rates of the winning bid.
+The City reserves the right to change the principal payment schedule set forth above after the determination of the winning bidder, by adjusting one or more of the principal payments of the Certificates in increments of \$5,000, as determined in the sole discretion of the City; provided however, that the Certificates will be executed and delivered in an aggregate par amount of not-to-exceed \$155,000,000.
+Any such adjustment of principal payments on the Certificates shall be based on the schedule of principal payments provided by the City to be used as the basis of bids for the Certificates.
+Any such adjustment will not change the average per Certificate dollar amount of underwriter's discount.
 In the event of any such adjustment, no rebidding or recalculation of the bids submitted will be required or permitted and no successful bid may be withdrawn.
+THE BIDDER AWARDED THE CERTIFICATES BY THE CITY (THE "PURCHASER") WILL NOT BE PERMITTED TO WITHDRAW ITS BID, CHANGE THE INTEREST RATES IN ITS BID OR THE

-THE BIDDER AWARDED THE BONDS BY THE CORPORATION (THE "PURCHASER") WILL NOT BE PERMITTED TO WITHDRAW ITS BID, CHANGE THE INTEREST RATES IN ITS BID OR THE REOFFERING PRICES IN ITS REOFFERING PRICE CERTIFICATE AS A RESULT OF ANY CHANGES MADE TO THE PRINCIPAL PAYMENTS OF THE BONDS IN ACCORDANCE WITH THIS OFFICIAL NOTICE OF SALE.
-See "TERMS OF SALE - Reoffering Prices and Certificate" below.
+REOFFERING PRICES IN ITS REOFFERING PRICE CERTIFICATE AS A RESULT OF ANY CHANGES MADE TO THE PRINCIPAL PAYMENTS WITH RESPECT TO THE CERTIFICATES IN ACCORDANCE WITH THIS OFFICIAL NOTICE OF SALE.